 The potent antifungal property of oregano oil can be used to remedy several fungal infections commonly found on the skin and inside the body.
 It is rich in thymol that has been tested against a large number of pathogenic fungi, including Candida and yeast and found to be as effective as conventional antifungal drugs.
 Oregano oil offers a much safer alternative to these extremely toxic drugs.

 Oil of oregano is very effective in treating tinea pedis, a common fungal infection known as athlete’s’ foot.
 You can easily pick up this contagious disease from swimming pools, changing rooms, gyms and other places where people with this infection walk barefoot.
 As a precaution, massage your feet with a few drops of the essential oil mixed with a teaspoonful of jojoba oil before and after you visit such places.
-Keep cotton balls dipped in oregano oil inside shoes to keep them fresh and to reduce the chances of athlete’s foot.
+Keep cotton balls with a few drops of oregano oil inside shoes to keep them fresh and to reduce the chances of athlete’s foot.

 If you have itching or peeling skin between your toes, apply above mixture several times a day until it clears.
 Taking the oil internally may help control yeast infections which are now thought to be responsible for a number of ailments that have no apparent reason.
 These ailments are known to produce autoimmune responses in the body.